jmcgettrick/MoodleDirectV2/README.txt

 	> Inbox submission links now work after refreshing non moodle users submissions in Turnitin Assignment.
 	> Assignment Grade (PP) table no longer populated if grade is null when cron runs.
 	> Encoding issue with module description fixed.
-	> Anonymous marking no longer set if not enabled in settings (Thanks to Dan Marsden)
+	> Anonymous marking no longer set if not enabled in settings (Thanks to Dan Marsden).

 ####################################################################################